Email list cleaning: The good, the bad and the ugly about email scrubbing

 What is email list scrubbing?

-Scrubbing your email list involves excluding or deleting the email addresses (subscribers) that never open or engage with your emails.
+Scrubbing your email list involves excluding or deleting the email addresses (subscribers) that hard bounce or never engage with your emails.
 It might seem counterintuitive to start removing subscribers that you worked hard for, but cleaning your email list will help to improve deliverability and get your message in front of more people who care about what you have to say.

 What email list should I scrub?

-It’s also good to look at old lists if they count towards the total number of subscribers (and your email service calculates pricing based on this number).
+It’s also good to look at old lists if they count toward the total number of subscribers (and your email service calculates pricing based on this number).
 Old lists often contain outdated emails.

 How to clean your email list with MailerCheck

 With MailerCheck, you can verify your email list with a few simple clicks.
-You just need to provide your subscriber list, we’ll take care of the rest.
+You just need to provide your subscriber list via file upload, API or integration with your Email Service Provider (ESP) and we’ll take care of the rest.

 1. Click on My lists (top menu)